Regular sets in Cayley graphs: Examples and remarks

-\textsc{Acknowledgements.} The first author gratefully acknowledges the financial support from China Scholarship Council (No.~201806010040).
+\textsc{Acknowledgements.} We appreciate the four anonymous referees for their helpful comments.
+The first author gratefully acknowledges the financial support from China Scholarship Council (No.~201806010040).
 The third author was supported by the National Natural Science Foundation of China (No.~61771019) and the Research Grant Support Scheme of The University of Melbourne.
-The third author is grateful to Peter Cameron for introducing the concept of regular sets to him and bringing \cite{BCGG2019} to his attention.
+The third author is grateful to Peter Cameron for introducing the concept of perfect sets to him and bringing \cite{BCGG2019} to his attention.

+\textsc{Data availability statement.} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.